dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 ## Last Branch Record {#sec:lbr}

 Modern Intel and AMD CPUs have a feature called Last Branch Record (LBR), where the CPU continuously logs a number of previously executed branches.
 But before going into the details, one might ask: *Why are we so interested in branches?* Well, because this is how we are able to determine the control flow of our program.
 We largely ignore other instructions in a basic block (see [@sec:BasicBlock]) because branches are always the last instruction in a basic block.
 Since all instructions in the basic block are guaranteed to be executed once, we can only focus on branches that will “represent” the entire basic block.
 Thus, it’s possible to reconstruct the entire line-by-line execution path of the program if we track the outcome of every branch.
-In fact, this is what the Intel Processor Traces (PT) feature is capable of doing, which is discussed in Appendix D. The LBR feature predates PT and has different use cases and special features.
+In fact, this is what the Intel Processor Traces (PT) feature is capable of doing, which is discussed in Appendix D. LBR, which predates PT, has different use cases and capabilities.

 Thanks to the LBR mechanism, the CPU can continuously log branches to a set of model-specific registers (MSRs) in parallel with executing the program, causing minimal slowdown.[^15] Hardware logs the “from” and “to” address of each branch along with some additional metadata (see Figure @fig:LbrAddr).
 The registers act like a ring buffer that is continuously overwritten and provides only 32 most recent branch outcomes.[^1] If we collect a long enough history of source-destination pairs, we will be able to unwind the control flow of our program, just like a call stack with limited depth.